- Chart

 Core Business Areas

-- Senior Living Communities: DHC owns and operates a portfolio of senior living communities, including independent living, assisted living, and memory care facilities.
-These communities provide housing, support services, and lifestyle amenities for older adults.
+- Senior Living Facilities: DHC owns and leases senior living properties, including independent living, assisted living, and memory care communities.
+These facilities are operated by third-party management companies.

 Leadership and Structure